Homemade Furniture Polish – Easy Natural Recipe

 How do you use Homemade Furniture Polish?

-Shake the homemade furniture polish well and apply to a clean cloth.
-Rub on furniture.
+Shake the homemade furniture polish well and apply to a clean soft cloth.
+Rub on furniture in the direction of the grain.
 This product will clean and polish at the same time, but if you have a super dirty wood piece of furniture, I would suggest cleaning it first with a natural cleaner, then follow it with this homemade furniture polish.

 glass bottle of homemade furniture polish with marble counter and white bowls behind it